Botanical And Natural Dyes

 a person holding a seashell in one hand and strands of purple-dyed yarn or silk in the other.
 The yarn is being wrapped around the wrist, and the person appears to be extracting or applying dye from the shell onto the fibers.
 The background shows a rocky surface.

-Tyrian purple was extracted from the tiny hypobranchial gland of Mediterranean sea snails.
-Artisans either sliced out the gland by hand or crushed smaller snails whole, then left the mucus to ferment in salted water before gently heating it.
-The liquid began colourless, but when fibre was dipped and exposed to air and sunlight, it transformed through green and blue into the deep royal purple that became one of the ancient world’s most prized dyes. - Photo Credit : Tyre Foundation
+Tyrian purple was made from the tiny hypobranchial gland of Mediterranean sea snails.
+Artisans removed the gland (or crushed the snails), fermented the mucus in salted water, then gently heated it.
+The liquid began colourless, but when fibre was dipped and exposed to air and sunlight, it shifted through green and blue into a deep royal purple. - Photo Credit: Tyre Foundation

 From the Mediterranean snails to the rivers of Asia

-Search for color has always been a search for life itself
+The search for color: the search for life itself

 By the 18th century, another pigment — Indigofera tinctoria, or true indigo — had taken its place as the world’s most coveted dye.
 Indigo was the second most valuable traded good on the Silk Road after rice, known as “blue gold.”
 It colored the fabrics of kingdoms from Persia to India and across the Indonesian archipelago.